-The Quick Find text box allows you to quickly get to an area you wish without spending time zooming and panning to find it.
-For example if you wish to find the city of Rome in Italy, type "Rome, Italy" and then click go.
+The Search For Location text box allows you to quickly get to an area you wish without spending time zooming and panning to find it.
+For example if you wish to find the city of Rome in Italy, type "Rome, Italy" and then click Search.
 The map will then go straight to Rome.
 Note the "[city][comma][space][county]" format.

 Toggle markers will show or hide the markers if they get in the way.

 Clear last will remove the last point from the map

 Zoom to fit will zoom and pan the map to get the best fit of all your points on as large a zoom as possible.

 Clear Map is a reset button that will clear all points and allow you to start measuring a distance again.